 For more than 30 years, the CIIS Drama Therapy program has been steeped in the exploration of how therapeutically adapted dramatic processes work overtime to heal wounds, facilitate lasting change, and help people reach their highest potential.
 Our program integrates experiential, didactic, and clinical courses in a carefully paced and sequenced curriculum, to train students to become personally and culturally aware, attuned, and competent drama therapists and psychotherapists.

-The CIIS Drama Therapy program is one of only three master's programs in the United States both regionally accredited and approved by the North American Drama Therapy Association, and is one of only a handful of such programs in the world.
+Our program is one of the only master's programs in the United States both regionally accredited and approved by the North American Drama Therapy Association and is one of only a handful of such programs in the world.
+Furthermore, we are the only program that offers a path to the LPCC license.
 CIIS is internationally recognized as housing one of the world's most highly developed and rigorous training programs for drama therapists.

 About the Program

-The Drama Therapy Program at CIIS is one of the only master 's level programs accredited in the field nationwide.
+The Drama Therapy Program at CIIS is one of the two most long-standing programs in North America.

-CIIS is accredited by the Western Association of Schools and Colleges (WASC).
+CIIS is accredited by the WASC Senior College and University Commission.
 The program follows the academic guidelines set forth by the North American Drama Therapy Association and meets academic requirements for registry as a drama therapist (RDT).
 The program also fulfills academic requirements for Marriage and Family Therapist (MFT*) licensure in the state of California.
 Coursework preparing for licensure as a Licensed Professional Clinical Counselor (LPCC) is also available.

 *Please note that in order to become a Licensed Marriage and Family Therapist, you must also complete 3,000 hours of internship in addition to your educational requirements.
 You will graduate from our program with between 700 and 1,000 hours that will count toward licensure.